nuprl/Stopify/benchmarks/README.md

 testfile and the second column as time in seconds.

 ### Running benchmarking harness
-To run the harness: `make -k`
+To run the harness: `make -k j4`
-To reset all directories `make clean -k`
+To reset all directories `make clean -k j4`